 Here are some examples…

 - An action checklist for each of the 12 points.
-This is very easy to put together and is the perfect logical next step for the reader.
+Checklists are very easy to put together and is the perfect logical next step for the reader.

 - A workbook that the user can print off to help them with the 12 points – that is just a case of asking questions and having spaces for them to write their answers (these are good for webinar handouts too, btw)

 - A resources cheatsheet with links to authority sites, affiliate offers and videos.
-Not quite as sexy as the other examples but, it depends on the article content.
+Not quite as sexy as the other examples but, it depends on the blog post content.

-The point is, you make the best match for the article.
+The point is, you make the content upgrade best match for the blog post.
 You will know what that is when you have written it.

-Think of the article and the upgrade as two halves of the same content.
+Think of the blog post and the content upgrade as two halves of the same content.
 If you have one, it makes sense to have the other for free too.
+They will be getting massive extra value.
+This will give you a far higher conversion rate.

 How Do We make Readers Aware Of The Upgrade?